 MWRD's Comprehensive Land Use Policy requires public entities leasing property at a nominal fee from MWRD to provide GI based on the size of the leasehold and the desired use.
 For any new/renewed lease, the public lessee must now pay for and include GI on its leasehold.
-MWRD will collaborate with and provide technical assistance to public entities leasing MWRD land at a nominal fee. by reviewing plans and providing input on the types of GI proposed to be installed by public or private lessees.-Technical assistance will include, but not necessarily be limited to, reviewing plans, and providing input on best management practices related to the operation and maintenance of GI and providing input on the types of GI to be installed on specific leaseholds.
+MWRD will collaborate with and provide technical assistance to public entities leasing MWRD land at a nominal fee.
+Technical assistance will include, but not necessarily be limited to, reviewing plans, and providing input on best management practices related to the operation and maintenance of GI and providing input on the types of GI to be installed on specific leaseholds.
 Private entity or commercial lessees are required to comply with the terms of the MWRD's Watershed Management Ordinance (WMO), which requires use of GI for development projects based on the size and type of use of the property.
 Private entity or commercial lessees will receive a credit equal to \$0.50 on the \$1.00 up to 10% of the leasehold cost, capped at 10 years, for GI improvements in excess of WMO requirements.
 MWRD will seek credit towards the DRC requirements outlined in Section III of this plan for any GI installed by leaseholders of MWRD property due to GI installed as a result of the requirements of the Comprehensive Land Use Policy.
 The Comprehensive Land Use Policy is attached to this document as Appendix B.